Importance of Forensic Science for Lawyers, Qualification, Salary Scale of a Forensic Lawyer

 - Cyber Forensics

 - Crime Lab Analyst

 - Finger Printing Analyst, etc.

-These diverse areas and specialties are focused on techniques used for getting the following types of evidence:
+These diverse areas and specialities are focused on techniques used for getting the following types of evidence:

 - DNA Evidence: DNA evidence collected from physical materials at crime scenes to discover who was present at the scene.